 Killing Eve.
 BBC America’s mesmerizingly unique love story.
 Assassin pursued by a British agent.
 Vice-versa.
 To dub this a feminist trope would be soul-less and silly at best.
 It’s an intimate sensuous cold look at raw characters.
 Sandra Oh.
 Jodie Comer.
 Acting, writing uncannily different.
-It has the spirit and wit of HBO’s Barry.
-Edgy ensemble, especially laugh-out-loud Russian trend-talky caricatures.
+In a similar spirit, HBO’s Barry has an edgy ensemble, with laugh-out-loud Russian caricatures.
 Violent.
 Ironic.
 Startling.
 Jaundiced.
 Captivating.
+Both.
 Must see.

 Warlight.
 A new novel by the brilliant author Michael Ondaatdje.
 Not as good as one of my all-time favorites The Cat’s Table, 2011.
 His table metaphors continue, nonetheless.
 It is a melodic poetic post-WWII tale of a boy abandoned by his parents and left to the care of loving Dickensian rascals.
 His mother, Rose, worked with one of them on the roof of the Grosvenor House Hotel in London during the war, intercepting enemy communications.